soniacweb/js-bootcamp-movies/README.md

 # Making the Autocomplete Reusable

-Reusable code will be inside autocomplete.js.
+Reusable code will be inside autocomplete.js, and centralise all the requests in index.js.

 <img src="./assets/Screenshot 2021-01-08 at 21.34.05.png" />